 Seymar History, Family Crest & Coats of Arms

 Today's generation of the Seymar family bears a name that was brought to England by the migration wave that was started by the Norman Conquest of 1066.
 The Seymar family lived in Monmouthshire.
-Their name, however, is a reference to St. Maur, near Avranches, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Their name, however, is a reference to St. Maur, near Avranches, Normandy.

 Early Origins of the Seymar family